 Given that the Government is keen to encourage the retention of workers, our view is that employers would still be able to furlough employees in these circumstances as long as the closure was expected to be on a temporary basis only.

-Can employees still work whilst on furlough leave?
+Can employees work for another employer whilst on furlough leave?

 The Government has confirmed that it permits employees placed on furlough leave by one employer to continue to work for another employer.
 This is subject to the contract of employment between the employee and the primary employer permitting working elsewhere.